helen388/update/README.md

     Helen's Greek Kitchen – Three Cups Pub<br><br>
     Welcome to Helen’s Greek Kitchen at The Three Cups Pub — where the charm of a classic English pub meets the fiery heart of Greek cooking.<br>
     Helen brings her passion straight from the islands — bold flavours, no shortcuts, and a little bit of drama in every dish.<br>
-    From moussaka and spanakopita to perfectly grilled souvlaki and creamy tzatziki, every bite tells a story — one that usually ends with “just one more plate.”<br><br>
+    From moussaka and spanakopita to perfectly grilled souvlaki and creamy tzatziki, every bite tells a story.<br><br>
     The Three Cups keeps the drinks flowing — crisp pints, fine wines, and the occasional cheeky ouzo.<br>
     It’s the best of both worlds: a British pub with a Greek soul.<br><br>
     <strong>Order from 15:00 to 22:00</strong><br>